-Are looking for setting up a business in British Columbia?
+Are looking to set up a corporation in British Columbia?
 British Columbia’s business scene is as varied as its landscapes, from the lively tech hub of Vancouver to the quiet shores of Vancouver Island and the resource-rich towns in the interior.
 No matter what you want to do or what you do for a living, our guide will help you get ahead in British Columbia.
-In this comprehensive guide, we’ll provide you with all the details you need to know about company incorporation in British Columbia.
+In this comprehensive guide, we’ll provide you with all the details you need to know about starting a corporation in British Columbia.
 Its procedure, types of business entities, incorporation cost, taxation, benefits, etc. Read the complete article.

 What is A Corporation?